Belmont Report: Application

 Researchers must share the findings of their procedures regardless of them being good or bad results.
 Also in the case someone did not want to participate in research but would like treatment they cannot be turned away and must be treated with the same standard care.

-Upgrade since 1979
+Updates since 1979

 The Belmont Report both serves as a historical document and provides the moral framework for understanding regulations in the United States on the use of humans in experimental methods.

-In 1991, 14 other Federal departments and agencies joined HHS in adopting a uniform set of rules for the protection of human subjects, identical to subpart A of 45 CFR part 46 of the HHS regulations.
+In 1991, 14 other federal departments and agencies joined HHS in adopting a uniform set of rules for the protection of human subjects, identical to subpart A of 45 CFR part 46 of the HHS regulations.
 This uniform set of regulations is the Federal Policy for the Protection of Human Subjects, informally known as the "Common Rule".
 The Office for Human Research Protections (OHRP) was also established within HHS.

 On January 19, 2017, the 'Revised Common Rule' was issued as a Final Rule, which came into effect on January 21, 2019, and included two changes, instituting the Belmont Report as part of the Protection of Human Subjects federal policy.